 - As soon as your relative’s savings fall below the actual threshold of £14,000, then the local authority should make the minimum contribution needed to fully cover your relative’s basic care needs.

-If the local authority is contributing you will then be given a personal budget.
-With this budget they can either provide your care directly through their own staff or outsourced organisation, or you can request they set up direct payments which will enable you to organise and fund your relative’s care services yourself.
+If the local authority is contributing you will be given a personal budget.
+With the budget they can either provide your care directly through their own staff or an outsourced organisation, or you can request they set up direct payments which will enable you to organise and fund your relative’s care services yourself.

 What can the local authority contribute to care home costs?

-- Re-ablement: services designed to help you adapt to a recent change in your health or ability, re-enabling you to become independent in your home.
+- Re-ablement: services designed to help you adapt to a recent change in your health or ability, helping you to become independent in your home

 - Minor home adaptations: i.e. raised toilet seats and bath seats, grab rails for the bath.

-Of course all of this is irrelevant if you are eligible for NHS Continuing Healthcare funding.
-Continuing Health care bears no relationship to your Local Authority and it is never means-tested.
-If you are eligible your care costs will be met in full, regardless of how much capital you have.
-If the individuals needs are primarily health needs they will be eligible for continuing health care to meet the full cost of their care, wherever they are located.
+Of course this is all irrelevant if you are eligible for NHS Continuing Healthcare funding.
+Continuing healthcare funding is never means tested.
+If you are eligible your care costs will be met in full, regardless of your financial situation.
+If the individuals’ needs are primarily health needs they will be eligible for continuing healthcare funding to meet the full cost of their care, wherever they are located.